jberkel/sms-backup-plus/README.md

 ### <a name="whatsapp-support">WhatsApp support</a>

-SMS Backup+ can also transfer your WhatsApp messages to your gmail account.
+SMS Backup+ can also transfer your WhatsApp messages to your Gmail account.
 In order for this to work you need to make sure to have "Backup conversations" enabled in WhatsApp (Settings - Chat Settings, see [screenshot][whatsapp-screenshot]).

 To enable the backup in SMS Backup+, go to "Advanced Settings", then "Backup Settings" and tick the "Backup WhatsApp" checkbox.

-The messages will be backed up to the "WhatsApp" label in gmail.
+The messages will be backed up to the "WhatsApp" label in Gmail.
 Note that WhatsApp messages are backup only, there is no way to restore them.

 ### <a name="3rdparty">3rd party app integration</a>